'Westworld' Recap: Everything That Happened in Season 3, Ep 7 Explained

 Bernard finds the data from the tracker that Charlotte (Tessa Thompson) had put in William’s blood, and the location of the Sonora facility, and some information about Caleb, who they remember from their previous run-in with him and realize that he has greater significance than they’d previously thought.

 And as they set out for Mexico to follow Dolores’s path, they chat briefly about Caleb.
-And Bernard says that her plan is not to destroy humanity herself, but rather to use Caleb to destroy humanity.
+Bernard says that Dolores’ plan is not to destroy humanity herself, but rather to use Caleb to donit.
 Thus my speculation about Solomon’s plan being a potentially apocalyptic one.

 Now let’s take this over to Charlotte’s one scene, which kind of ties everything together.

-The episode begins with the host Musashi (Hiroyki Sanada), who is actually a copy of Dolores (Evan Rachel Wood), hanging out in a restaurant when he gets a call from one of his “siblings,” the copy of Dolores who lives in the Charlotte Hale body.
+The episode begins with the host Musashi (Hiroyki Sanada), who is actually a copy of Dolores, hanging out at a restaurant in Jakarta when he gets a call from one of his “siblings,” the copy of Dolores who lives in the Charlotte Hale body.

 Also Read: 'Westworld' Creators, Evan Rachel Wood on Those Shocking Identity Reveals

 Charlotte tells Musashi that Dolores’s plan “is for us to die.
 But I have a new plan.”
-And so she told Maeve (Thandie Newton) how to find him.
+And so, we learn, she told Maeve (Thandie Newton) how to find him.
 And Maeve sent two of her friends who she printed new bodies for last week, Clementine (Angela Sarafyan) and Hanaryo (Tao Okamoto).
 And they kill Musashi.

 And I think we saw the Dolores body’s planned death this week.
 She said several things during the episode that indicated she knew this trip into the desert was her last ride.
 And when Maeve showed up to fight her, Dolores even referred to her as the person who’s going to kill her.